zeligism/vi-robust-agg/README.md

     conda create -n NAMEOFMYENV pytorch torchvision torchaudio matplotlib numpy scikit-learn -c pytorch
 ```

-In case you want to also run the FID script `gan_fid.sh`, you have to install `pytorch-fid` as well (preferably inside your conda env)
+In case you want to run the script `gan_fid.sh`, you have to install `pytorch-fid` as well (preferably inside your conda env):
 ```
     pip install pytorch-fid
 ```

 ## Running the experiments
-Adversarial MNIST experiments can be run with
+Adversarial MNIST experiments can be run with:
 ```
     python run_adv_experiments.py --adversarial --use-cuda
 ```
-CIFAR-10 GAN experiments can be run with
+CIFAR-10 GAN experiments can be run with:
 ```
     python run_experiments.py --gan --use-cuda
 ```